Excel

 Left:=MyLeft + 4).Select

-To get easy access to the control we remind the name of the control in a variable named 'MyBarcode':
+To get easy access to the control we store the name of the control in the variable MyBarcode:

 MyBarcode = ActiveSheet.Shapes(ActiveSheet.Shapes.Count).Name